troglobit/finit/doc/config.md

 except for expanding the shorthand `mem.` to `memory.`, if the file is not available, either the cgroup controller is not available in your Linux kernel, or the name is misspelled.

+A daemon using `SCHED_RR` currently need to run outside the default cgroups.

+    service [...] <...> cgroup.root /path/to/daemon arg -- Real-Time process

 > Linux cgroups and details surrounding values are not explained in the
 > Finit documentation.
 The Linux admin-guide cover this well: